sabit007/gemma-hackathon/README.md

 - Digital POS tools assume typing, English, and a level of digital literacy many shop owners don't have or want to use
 - Existing apps rarely fit how these shops actually operate: fast, conversational, trust-based transactions

-KothaKhata's premise: the shopkeeper shouldn't have to change how they work.
+ShohojHishab's premise: the shopkeeper shouldn't have to change how they work.
 The app should listen.

 ## Solution